 WHAT COULD BE BETTER?

-For a museum with such an illustrious history and large collection, the displays here are mostly casts and many of them come from animals whose fossils are on display at other museums.
+For a museum with such an illustrious history and large collection, several of the main displays here are casts and many of them come from animals whose fossils are on display at other museums.
 I appreciate the effort to put the Academy’s history up-front in the exhibit, particularly the Elasmosaurus, the Hadrosaurus fossils from the first dinosaur discovery in America, and the Leidy and Cope memorabilia.
 Still, although Cope was from Philadelphia, most of his collection is now in New York at the American Museum of Natural History.
 While the displays at the Academy of Natural Sciences are really good, I couldn’t help but feel a strong sense that something is missing–that more fossils from this historic institution should be on display here.
-Unfortunately, there are no exhibits featuring animals from the pre-dinosaur world, and no displays featuring animals from the post-dinosaur era, either.
+Unfortunately, there are no exhibits featuring animals from the pre-dinosaur world, and no displays featuring animals from the post-dinosaur era (before the modern animal displays) either.